ClaireMarchal/HiCRes/README.md

 - "Warning: low percentage of valid interactions" and "Warning: low proportioin of cis interactions."

 In both cases, this indicates a poor quality for the library.
 HiCRes will still compute the resolution, but it is recommended to try to improve the experimental conditions before sequencing deeper.
-In the case of low cis interactions proportion, iit is especially important to work with the resolution computed from cis interactions only.
+In the case of low cis interactions proportion, it is especially important to work with the resolution computed from cis or cis-far interactions only.

 - "Error: preseq failed"

 This should be preceded by preseq error message.
 Use this message for refering to preseq documentation if you want to understand why preseq failed.
 When preseq fails, the library yields in function of the sequencing depth cannot be predicted.
 In this case, HiCRes will issue a warning and predict the resolution in function of the unique valid read pairs sequenced, instead of the toatl number of the  total number of read pairs sequenced (including duplicates).

-- "Error: too low number of mapped reads in the library."

-HiCRes has been succesfuly tested to work with datasets having as low as 30M valid read pairs.
-If your dataset is smaller, HiCRes will not process it as we don't know how accurate this will be.

 - "Error while generating the tag files." and "Error: bedtools failed."

 This error is likely caused by bedtools not workinig properly.
 If you get this error while running HiCRes on processed data, make sure the genome index (.chrom.sizes file) you gave to HiCRes corresponds to genome used to process the data.

 - "Error: sorting failed."